crazyhottommy/getting-started-with-genomics-tools-and-resources/tmux_scroll_mode.md

 the copy mode instantly, and the content you selected will be copied in the buffer.
 You just need to `control + a + ]` to paste it. very cool!

+### add tmux-yank plugin

+add [tmux-yank](https://github.com/tmux-plugins/tmux-yank) plugin to enable copy text in tmux session on the clip-borad of the system.